Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Mutations of Modifying Modules

 Thus the mutation at vertex $M_2$ changes $M=R\oplus M_{1}\oplus M_{2}\oplus M_{3}$ into $R\oplus M_{1}\oplus K_{2}\oplus M_{3}$ where $K_2$ is the kernel of the above map which (by counting ranks) has rank 2.
 On the level of quivers of the endomorphism rings, this induces the mutation

-Due to the relations in the algebra $\End_R(\mu_2(M))$ (which we suppress), the mutation at $M_1$ and $M_3$ in the new quiver are trivial, thus in $\End_R(\mu_2(M))$ the only vertex we can mutate at is $K_2$, which gives us back our original $M$.
-By the symmetry of the situation we obtain the mutation graph
+Due to the relations in the algebra $\End_R(\mu_{2}(M))$ (which we suppress), the mutation at $R$, $M_1$ and $M_3$ in the new quiver are trivial, thus in $\End_R(\mu_{2}(M))$ the only vertex we can non-trivially mutate at is $K_2$, which gives us back our original $M$.
+By the symmetry of the situation we obtain the beginning of the mutation graph: